alanmiller/swing-logger/README.md

 # Swing Logger

 ## Overview
-Swing Logger is a python application that monitors an mlm2pro-gspro-connect.log file from springbok's famous [MLM2PRO-GSPro-Connector](https://github.com/springbok/MLM2PRO-GSPro-Connector) in a background thread for swing data.
-When it detects a new swing entry, it stores the details in a SQLite database.
-On the frontend it exposes 2 web-apis that allow you to retrieve the swing results from a remote computer.
+Swing Logger is a python application that monitors a log file in a background thread for swing data, stores the data to a db, and exposes 2 web-apis  that allow you to retrieve the swing results from a remote computer.
+The format of the log entries and the JSON structure is specific to 2 use cases.

+   - The **mlm2pro-gspro-connect.log** file from springbok's famous [MLM2PRO-GSPro-Connector](https://github.com/springbok/MLM2PRO-GSPro-Connector).
+When it detects a new swing entry, it stores the details in a local SQLite database.

+   - The **output_log.txt** file from [GSPro](https://gsprogolf.com/).
+When a swing is detected it stores the details to a MySQL database specified on the config.

 I wrote this because I wanted to include the swing data in a different application (running on a different host) and I wanted to save a history of swing results in a database for later historical analysis.

 ### Other Use Cases
-This little app is obviously very specific to the log entries used by the [MLM2PRO-GSPro-Connector](https://github.com/springbok/MLM2PRO-GSPro-Connector) but it might be useful for other uses cases.
-If you just want to monitor a specific log file on one host for activity and make it available to other hosts via an API, you'd just need to modify the sqlite table and queries in ```src/db/database```, the fields file path in ```config.yaml``` and the parsing logic in ```src/main.py```.
+This little app is obviously very specific to the log entries used by the [MLM2PRO-GSPro-Connector](https://github.com/springbok/MLM2PRO-GSPro-Connector) and [GSPro](https://gsprogolf.com/) but it might be useful for other uses cases.
+If you just want to monitor a specific log file on one host for activity and make it available to other hosts via an API, you'd just need to modify the sqlite or mysql schemas and queries in ```src/db/database```, the fields file path in ```config.yaml``` and the parsing logic in ```src/main.py```.
 And of course you'd want to update the APIs in ```src/api.py```.

 Currently there are only 2 APIs defined